 In-country support can be provided for one-two weeks to review challenges and provide recommendations to improve coordination and information management in clusters/sector working groups.
 Please contact us for more information.

-Remote or in-country support is provided for up to three weeks to strengthen the coordination and information management capacity of any country during nutrition in emergencies and humanitarian crises, when requested.
-The RRT consists of four experience professionals - two Nutrition Cluster Coordinators and two Information Management Officers - with the proven technical capacity and nutrition expertise to support countries in meeting the needs and priorities of at risk and crisis affected people.
+When requested, remote or in-country support is provided for up to three weeks to strengthen the coordination and information management capacity of any country during nutrition emergencies and humanitarian crises.
+The RRT consists of four experience professionals - two Nutrition Cluster Coordinators (NCC) and two Information Management Officers (IMO) - with the proven technical capacity and nutrition expertise to support countries in meeting the needs and priorities of at risk and crisis affected people.
 RRT members can provide dedicated surge capacity to any country office and are available within 72 hours (pending visa requirements), enabling a timely and coordinated nutrition response.

 Looking to hire a consultant to support your Nutrition in Emergencies activities?
 The technical team of the GNC – GNC Technical Alliance (The Alliance) – currently has 122 technically vetted consultants across five rosters ranging from Junior to Senior levels.
 Our consultants come from 45 countries, speak 49 different languages, including: English, French, Swahili, Spanish, and Urdu, and are available to support nutrition cluster/sector working groups and partners at the global and country level.

 Looking for in-country technical support?
-Technical Advisors are ready to be deployed to provide technical support to your activities in acute and protracted nutrition emergencies as well as preparedness work.
-We have full-time Technical Advisors with expertise in Community-based Management of Acute Malnutrition (CMAM), Infant and Young Child Feeding in Emergencies (IYCF-E), social behaviour change (SBC), Management of At-risk Mothers and Infants (MAMI) and nutrition assessments, and can draw on additional expertise in areas such as nutrition-sensitive programming, surveillance, stunting, adolescent and maternal nutrition, cash for nutrition, adult malnutrition, emergency preparedness, health system strengthening and micronutrient programming.
+Technical Advisors are ready to provide technical support in acute and protracted nutrition emergencies, as well as preparedness work.
+We have full-time Technical Advisors with expertise in Community-based Management of Acute Malnutrition (CMAM), Infant and Young Child Feeding in Emergencies (IYCF-E), social and behaviour change (SBC), Management of At-risk Mothers and Infants (MAMI) and nutrition assessments, and can draw on additional expertise in areas such as nutrition-sensitive programming, surveillance, stunting, adolescent and maternal nutrition, cash for nutrition, adult malnutrition, emergency preparedness, health system strengthening and micronutrient programming.